Infineon/eltt2/README.md

 With the "-G" command you can get a given amount of random bytes.
 Note that you can only request a maximum amount of 32 random bytes at once.
 For example, use the following command to get 20 (0x14) random bytes: <br>
  ./eltt2 -G 14

+-l: <br>
+With the "-l" command you can allocate the SHA-1/256/384 PCR bank.
+Take note of two things.
+Firstly, the command requires a platform authorization value and it is set to an empty buffer; hence the command cannot be used if the TPM platform authorization value is set (e.g., by UEFI).
+Secondly, when the command is executed successfully a TPM reset has to follow for it to take effect.
+For example, use the following command to allocate a PCR bank: <br>
+./eltt2 -l sha1 Allocate SHA-1 PCR bank. <br>
+./eltt2 -l sha256 Allocate SHA-256 PCR bank. <br>
+./eltt2 -l sha384 Allocate SHA-384 PCR bank. <br>

 -r: <br>
-With the "-r" command you can read data from a selected SHA-1/SHA-256 PCR.
+With the "-r" command you can read data from a selected SHA-1/256/384 PCR.
 For example, use the following command to read data from PCR 23 (0x17): <br>
 ./eltt2 -r 17 Read data from SHA-1 PCR 23. <br>
 or <br>
 ./eltt2 -r sha1 17 Read data from SHA-1 PCR 23. <br>
 ./eltt2 -r sha256 17 Read data from SHA-256 PCR 23. <br>
+./eltt2 -r sha384 17 Read data from SHA-384 PCR 23. <br>

 -R: <br>
 With the "-R" command you can read data from a selected SHA-256 PCR.
 For example, use the following command to read data from PCR 23 (0x17): <br>
  ./eltt2 -R 17

 -s: <br>
-With the "-s" command you can hash given data with the SHA-1/SHA-256 hash algorithm.
+With the "-s" command you can hash given data with the SHA-1/256/384 hash algorithm.
 This command only allows a limited amount of data to be hashed (depending on the TPM's maximum input buffer size).
 For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
 ./eltt2 -s 41624364 Hash given data with SHA-1 hash algorithm. <br>
 or <br>
 ./eltt2 -s sha1 41624364 Hash given data with SHA-1 hash algorithm. <br>
 ./eltt2 -s sha256 41624364 Hash given data with SHA-256 hash algorithm. <br>
+./eltt2 -s sha384 41624364 Hash given data with SHA-384 hash algorithm. <br>

 -S: <br>
 With the "-S" command you can hash given data with the SHA-256 hash algorithm.
 This command only allows a limited amount of data to be hashed (depending on the TPM input buffer size).
 For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>